 Which items would ideally be included in the pantry apart from shelving and drawers?

-Properly customised shelving to suit your typical products and lifestyle is important; that’s why bespoke design matters.
-But it’s also worth incorporating a workspace of some kind (with a cool surface) and under that, easy access to pull-out storage, such as baskets.
+Properly customised shelving for pantry organization to suit your typical products and lifestyle is important; that’s why bespoke pantry design matters.
+But it’s also worth incorporating a workspace of some kind (with a cool surface) and under that, easy access to pull-out storage, such as wicker baskets.

 If you can fit in a small sink too, that can be very useful.
 If you are using your pantry as a breakfast cupboard or specialist prep room, consider wall-mounting certain appliances in order to maximise space.
 Also, design in sufficient, easily accessed power points and proper task lighting.
 The key thing about a pantry is being able to easily see and identify what you need or to assess your stock.